 Malaria and dengue fever are serious diseases carried by mosquitoes.
 We used tropical-strength Bushman Insect Repellent and Hamilton Sensitive SPF 50+ Lotion.
 Castelli Chill Arm Sleeves and a UV Protection Buff provided additional protection from mosquito bites and the sun.
 To guard against dehydration, Nuun Active Hydrating Electrolyte Tablets complemented our fluid intake.

 In fact, my Buff turned out to be the most useful item I’d packed.
-For more information on this versatile piece of kit, see Buff: a multipurpose essential for the packing light traveller
+For more information on this versatile piece of kit, see A multipurpose essential: Buff for the packing light traveller

 Might you be interested in my other posts on Cambodia?